We are proud to present the keynote speakers of our Conference in Athens 25 – 27 October 2019.

 Eleanor Finley is a writer, teacher, activist and municipalist.
 She is also board member at the Institute for Social Ecology and a PhD student in anthropology the University of Massachusetts, Amherst.
 Her research interests include environmental justice, climate activism, and debates over unconventional fossil fuels in Europe.
 Her fieldwork focuses on grassroots activism against hydraulic fracturing in Spain.

 Dilar Dirik is from northern Kurdistan (Turkey).
 She is an activist of the Kurdish women’s movement and writes on the Kurdish freedom struggle for an international audience.
 More specifically, she focuses her research on the intersections of gender and institutions of power such as nationalism, capitalism, as well as the paradigm of Democratic Confederalism.
-She is currently working on her PhD at the Sociology Department of Cambridge University.
+She holds a PhD at the Sociology Department of Cambridge University.

 Call for papers of the conference